aws-samples/aws-transit-gateway-egress-vpc-pattern/README.md

 # Transit Gateway Demo Stack: Egress-VPC Design Pattern

 > This CDK project demonstrates a shared egress-VPC design pattern where one or multiple isolated VPCs can share / use a dedicated egress VPC with shared NAT gateways.
-Furthermore, the stack uses AWS Systems Manager Session Manager and AWS PrivateLink to securely manage a demo EC2 instance in a private VPC / subnet.
+Furthermore, the stack uses AWS Systems Manager Session Manager to securely access a demo EC2 instance in a private VPC / subnet.

 ## Solution Overview

 This architecture shows you the egress VPC pattern and elements that will be created by the template.
 The private VPC is created with a single EC2 instance.
 It lacks a direct route to the internet and has no public subnets or internet gateway.
 Instead, traffic destined for the internet is routed to the Transit Gateway.
-VPC endpoints will be created as needed for connectivity to AWS Systems Manager.

 The second VPC contains two pairs of public and private subnets, an internet gateway and two NAT gateways.
 Both VPCs are attached to the Transit Gateway, which allows east west connectivity.
 All relevant routes are depicted in tables connected by dotted lines.

 ![Diagram](img/egressVPC_TG_CDK.png)